2026 WHL Prospects Draft Show Streaming Exclusively on Victory+

 Players not selected in the 2026 WHL Prospects Draft will remain eligible to be listed by WHL Clubs at any time thereafter.

-- Cougars Sign 2007-Born Forward Tre Peck to WHL Scholarship & Development Agreement - Prince George Cougars

-- 2026 WHL Prospects Draft Show Streaming Exclusively on Victory+ - WHL
+- 2026 WHL Prospects Draft Show Streaming Exclusively on Victory+ - Spokane Chiefs

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.